Nockherberg: The strong beer festival

 The strong beer festival takes place annually during Lent in the Paulaner main hall at Hoch Street 77.
-It starts around St Joseph's Day (19 March) and lasts for 17 days.
+It starts around Saint Joseph's Day (19 March) and lasts for 17 days.
 The festival is associated with the traditional ‘Holy Father Feast’ on April 2, commemorating Francis of Paola, founder of the Paulaner religious order.

 With its ale-benches, light music and huge crowd of visitors, today's Salvator-Ausschank resembles the pole marquees at the Munich Oktoberfest.
 On the Nockherberg, beer is not served in usual beer glasses, but in Keferloher, tankards made of robust earthenware.
 The sturdy tankards keep the beer cool longer and also make ‘undemonstrative’ refilling possible.